Need Connected, Engaged Customers?

-I am not suggesting that you suddenly start on a restricted raw food diet to understand your customer’s taste preferences, nor that you pack all your belongings and move to a cabin in the Andaman Islands so you can thoroughly understand what type of gadgets would satisfy your adventurous customer’s needs.
+That’s not to suggest that you should suddenly start on a restricted raw food diet to understand your customer’s taste preferences.
+Nor should you pack all your belongings and move to a cabin in the Andaman Islands so you can thoroughly understand what type of gadgets would satisfy your adventurous customer’s needs.

 - How can you expect your customers to connect and engage back with you when you cannot truly understand their needs?